-This moist honey cake will fill your house with a wonderfully sweet and spicy scent.
-Being dairy-free, this delicious cake is perfect for Rosh Hashanah or any other day of the year!
+This dairy-free,moist honey cake will fill your house with a wonderfully sweet and spicy scent.

 In the Jewish culture, especially in my family in particular, there is one noticeable thing that happens during the holidays – nonstop eating.
 There’s no blame for how much food you shove into your mouth since “it’s a holiday!” and it’s time to celebrate.
 Most people start planning their post-holiday diet before the festivities even begin for this exact reason.

 When it comes to holidays and family events, my mom always goes over the top.
 She’s either having some serious trouble with math (and she’s not), or she deliberately makes enough food for triple the amount of people actually coming.
 Her excuse is that she does it just in case someone surprises her with a visit during the holiday (which never seems to happen).
 I guess it’s fine, though, since she clearly secretly enjoys it.
 Besides, thank to that, my fridge is full of food for another week.